Red Sox vs. Mariners Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez has recorded at least one hit in eight straight games.
-During his last 10 outings he is hitting .295 with three doubles, four home runs, two walks and five RBI.
+- Rodriguez has recorded at least one hit in nine straight games.
+In his last 10 outings he is hitting .295 with three doubles, four home runs, two walks and seven RBI.

 Rodríguez Recent Games